 This Six Sigma case study looks at a huge oil and gas firm that had acquired several smaller companies over the years and had plans to acquire several more.
 They needed a lot of money to achieve this.
 But with the help of Six Sigma fundamentals, the task was easy.

 Resolved: They employed the most effective strategy for increasing cash flow — the simple fundamentals of Lean!
 Most sites' DSO was reduced to less than 100 days.
 This amounted to over a million dollars in savings for the majority of sites.
 Multiply it with over 50 sites in the area, and you have got a lot of money!

 7. Online Prepaid Cellular Service Top-Up

 This Six Sigma case study examines a cellular service provider's challenge with their online top-up system and how the DMAIC process was used to resolve them.
-These kinds of projects require a good Define phase.
-If you know what kind of problems and objective you have to set within the cellular service, it becomes easy to comprehend it in the analytical phase.
+These kinds of projects require an excellent Define phase.
+If you know what kind of problems and objectives you have to set within the cellular service, it becomes easy to comprehend it in the analytical phase.